PunksB1602/Penovate_Minor_Project/README.md

-# Penovate: Smart Pen for Digital Handwriting
+# Penovate: A Sensor-Equipped Pen for Writing on Paper with Digital Conversion using CNN-LSTM Model

 This project implements a smart pen system that captures handwriting on paper and converts it into digital text in real time.
 The system integrates motion sensors, a microcontroller, and a CNN-LSTM deep learning model to recognize characters from pen movements.